mkalpha/cdk-demo/src/utils/lambda-response/README.md

 # Lambda Response Utilities

-This utility provides a clean and consistent way to handle AWS Lambda responses and custom errors in your TypeScript CDK project.
+This utility provides a clean and consistent way to handle AWS Lambda responses and custom errors.

 ## Features